evilmartians/lefthook/docs/configuration.md

 ### `git_url`

 A URL to Git repository.
-It will be accessed with priveleges of the machine lefthook runs on.
+It will be accessed with privileges of the machine lefthook runs on.

 **Example**